kadamwhite/grunt-codeblock-jshint/README.md

 Lint and test your code using the `npm test` command.
 In lieu of a formal styleguide, JSHint and JSCS are in place to ensure code style consistency.
 Add unit tests for any new or changed functionality.

-Note: `npm test` may not complete on Windows systems; while this plugin has been tested on Windows, the test harness itself depends on a shell script that requires an OSX or Linux environment to run.

 ## Release History

 - **v0.3.0**: `jshintOptions` option now enables custom JSHint configuration options to be specified